-The Illinois Metropolitan Investment Fund (IMET), which was formed on July 17, 1996, actively manages two investment funds for municipal treasurers, official custodians of municipal funds, and other public agencies in the State of Illinois.
-These funds are the IMET 1 - 3 Year Series and the IMET Convenience Series.
-IMET also offers arbitrage rebate calculation services for participants whose bond proceeds are subject to federal arbitragte restrictions.
+The Illinois Metropolitan Investment Fund (IMET) is a quasi-governmental investment fund created under the Illinois Municipal Code.
+IMET, which was formed on July 17, 1996, actively manages two investment funds for municipal treasurers, official custodians of municipal funds, and other public agencies in the state of Illinois.
+These funds are the IMET 1-3 Year Series and the IMET Convenience Series.
+IMET also offers arbitrage rebate calculation services for participants whose bond proceeds are subject to federal arbitrage restrictions.

-The IMET 1 - 3 Year Series is designed as an investment vehicle for funds not required for immediate expenditure and which are available for investment in securities with average maturities and returns generally greater than those for money market instruments.
+The IMET 1-3 Year Series is designed as an investment vehicle for funds not required for immediate expenditure and which are available for investment in securities with average maturities and returns generally greater than those for money market instruments.

-The objectives of the IMET 1 - 3 Year Series are to provide a high current yield while maintaining safety and liquidity and to offer participation in a diversified portfolio of high-quality fixed income instruments permitted for investment under the Public Funds Investment Act of the State of Illinois.
-The IMET 1 - 3 Year Series seeks to ensure the preservation of capital with the objective of obtaining an appropriate market rate of return in relation to the prevailing monetary environment, as measured by the Lehman Brothers 1 - 3 year Government Bond Index.
+The objectives of the IMET 1-3 Year Series are to provide a high current yield while maintaining safety and liquidity and to offer participation in a diversified portfolio of high-quality fixed income instruments permitted for investment under the Public Funds Investment Act of the State of Illinois.
+The IMET 1-3 Year Series seeks to ensure the preservation of capital with the objective of obtaining an appropriate market rate of return in relation to the prevailing monetary environment as measured by the Lehman Brothers 1-3 year Government Bond Index.